Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/appendix.rst

 - Note that first frame may well take only a few hundred MBs of RAM memory, but latter ones go over one GB, which may be why your bake fails after awhile.
-  If so, try to bake one frame at the middle or end at full res so you'll see if it works.
+  If so, try to bake one frame at the middle or end at full res so you will see if it works.

 - Memory used doubles when you set surface subdivision from 1 to 2.